AnjanaShankar/combined-quic-tls/README.md

 * OpenSSL 3.5 or greater

 ### Executing program
+* Navigate to the path of the server and client files
 * Create the certificate
 ```
 openssl req -x509 -newkey rsa:2048 -nodes \